Forging: A Glossary of Terms

 Volute

-A wrought iron volute element in the form of a scroll.
-In architecture, a spiral-shaped motif, often with an eye inside.
+A wrought iron volute is an element in the form of a scroll.
+In architecture, it is a spiral motif, often with an eye at its center.

 Monogram